An official website of the United States government

 Collapse All Expand All

-My work center has batteries, lightbulbs, printer cartridges, bad fire extinguishers, some old cans of spray-paint and WD-40.
+Expand List item 6520Collapse List item 6520 My work center has batteries, lightbulbs, bad fire extinguishers, some old cans of spray-paint and WD-40.
 How do we get rid of it all?

 HMMC HazWaste 637-6047 / 637-6050 mcbb.gf.hwpickup@usmc.mil

-IAW MCO 5090.2 Vol 9 Ch 03 & 04; All work centers abroad USMC installations must only possess Hazardous Materials (HM) that is listed on their AUL and within the quantity of 2 week usage.
+IAW MCO 5090.2 Vol 9 Ch 03 & 04; All work centers aboard USMC installations must only possess Hazardous Materials (HM) that are listed on their AUL and within the quantity of 2 weeks' usage.

-In order to add additional HM or increase the quantity limit, work centers must make AUL Adjustment Requests to MCB Butler BSO.
-Usually these requests can be done with the AUL database system known as Hazardous Materials Management System (HMMS), although sometimes it must be done using a pdf form (EMSF-4466).
+In order to add additional HM or increase the quantity limit, work centers must make an AUL Adjustment Request to MCB Butler BSO.
+Usually, these requests can be submitted within the AUL system known as Hazardous Materials Management System (HMMS), although sometimes it must be done using a PDF form (EMSF-4466).

 I live in Military Family Housing.
 What trash/recycling guidelines do I need to follow?